Trevormdluli/autopro/README.md

 Maintenance: R500 per month
 Total estimated budget: R19300

+Colours and text styling of the website:
+font-family: 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif;
+background colour is white
+body colour is black
+logo and buttons are green and change to orange navigation bar the background is black and the writing is green and the active one is orange the footer has a white background and the letters are black

+ The changes that i made
+ the nav bar has animations and the colours were changed a hamburger menu is add for mobile devices
+ Icons are added to the services packages and the buttons are linked to the booking page the footer contains the date and social media icons The hompage information is updated
+ the about us information is updated
+ Added a CSS folder
+ has the stylings, boarders and the animations.

 Research
 Images: Pixabay car image https://cdn.pixabay.com/photo/2019/01/28/17/00/car-wash-3960877_1280.jpg pic https://cdn.pixabay.com/photo/2021/09/11/11/23/ferrari-6615334_1280.jpg social media icon: Boxicons
 Content gathering: Precision Glaze Professional auto detailing, Postermywall, Mycreativeshop and Youtube

 Changelog